Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/Full/_index.md

 This section guide you through deploy Adventure Work WebAPI workload on k3s cluster together with Azure API Management to bring all the control panel on Azure inline with other ARC service.

-> Note: The assumption is the Arc SQL Managed Instance has been deployed.
-The deployment start once the SQL Managed Instance has completed.
+> Note: The assumption is the Arc-enabled SQL Managed Instance has been deployed.
+The deployment starts once the SQL Managed Instance has been created.

-- Start deployment by powershell command.
+- Start deployment by PowerShell command.

 ``` powershell
   C:\ArcBox\Deploy-APIM.ps1